Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

     - North areas should be much less empty as respawn timers has been reduced.
     - North areas are *much more* dangerous than before.
 Be aware that Sin and ISG are now common enemies in the North.
 The mutants are also much stronger.
 Expect potential packs of controllers.
     - North bases should be much more busy with more tasks to do.
-    - Jumper Giants are enabled should thus spawn north.
     - Very rarely, Sin has Rocket Launcher

 - Radar and Brain Scorcher rework: